 Have you ever wanted to sip a cocktail at a bar while flying at 40,000 feet?
-Or take a relaxing, hot shower halfway through a long-haul flight?
+Or take a hot, relaxing shower during a long flight?

-You may think these kinds of experiences are out of reach, but that’s not the case if you’re a Qantas Frequent Flyer member: Qantas Points can be used to fly business and first class with Emirates (where you’ll find such luxuries) and this is easily one of the best uses of Qantas Points.
+You may think these kinds of experiences are out of reach, but that’s not the case if you’re a Qantas Frequent Flyer member.
+Qantas Points can be used to fly business and first class with Emirates (which is where you’ll find such luxuries) and this is easily one of the best uses of Qantas Points.

 Emirates’ has a huge international network and makes a decent amount of premium award seats available.
-In Australia, it operates out of Sydney, Melbourne, Perth, Brisbane and Adelaide, with flights to Dubai, as well as from Sydney to Christchurch and Bangkok, and from Melbourne and Brisbane to Singapore.
+In Australia, the airline flies from Sydney, Melbourne, Perth, Brisbane and Adelaide to Dubai, as well as from Sydney to Christchurch, and from Melbourne and Brisbane to Singapore.

-Most flights are operated by A380s, which have the shower and cocktail bar on board (you won’t find these on the Boeing 777s that are also in the skies over Australia.
-Business class on the 777s is inferior, with a 2-3-2 configuration, but first class (if available) is very good).
+Most of these flights are operated by the popular A380 aircraft, which have the shower and cocktail bar on board.
+You won’t find these on the Boeing 777s that fly into and out of Australia.
+Business class on the 777s is inferior, with a 2-3-2 configuration, but first class (if available) is very good.

 The Emirates experience – why it’s worth it

 You’ll have access to priority check-in at the airport and, where available, a fast track through security and immigration.
 You’ll then relax before your flight in a lounge, either one that Emirates operates or has a contract arrangement with.